loclv/blog/src/content/blog/thay-minh-tue.md

 ---
-title: 'Thầy Minh Tuệ: A Portrait'
+title: "Thầy Minh Tuệ: A Portrait"
-description: 'Exploring the life of Thầy Minh Tuệ, a Vietnamese spiritual leader and teacher who has dedicated his life to the practice of Buddhism.
-He is known for his wisdom, compassion, and dedication to his faith.'
+description: "Exploring the life of Thầy Minh Tuệ, a Vietnamese spiritual leader and teacher who has dedicated his life to the practice of Buddhism.
+He is known for his wisdom, compassion, and dedication to his faith."
-pubDate: 'May 05 2025'
+pubDate: "May 05 2025"
-heroImage: '/thay-minh-tue-by-minh-y-2025-02-23.jpg'
+heroImage: "/thay-minh-tue-by-minh-y-2025-02-23.jpg"
 ---

 # Thầy Minh Tuệ: A Portrait